getnacelle/nacelle-stamped-nuxt-module/README.md

 ],
 ```

-Next you will have to add the Stamped configuration options to `nuxt.config.js` in the `nacelle` config object.
+Next you will have to add the Stamped configuration options to `nuxt.config.js` in the `env` config object.
 You will need you shopify domain and Stamped public API key.

 You can find your Stamped api key in their dashboard under "Settings > API Keys".
 Copy the "API Key Public".

 Add these setting parameters to `nuxt.config.js` so it should look something like this:

 ```
-nacelle: {
+env: {
-  spaceID: process.env.NACELLE_SPACE_ID,
+  nacelleSpaceID: process.env.NACELLE_SPACE_ID,
-  token: process.env.NACELLE_GRAPHQL_TOKEN,
+  nacelleToken: process.env.NACELLE_GRAPHQL_TOKEN,
-  gaID: process.env.NACELLE_GA_ID,
-  fbID: process.env.NACELLE_FB_ID,
+  buildMode: process.env.BUILD_MODE,
   stamped: {
     domain: '<store name here>.myshopify.com',
     apiKey: 'XXXXXXXXXXXX',